tka400/All-models/README.md

-# All-models
+# My ML models written from scratch

-Some my models for ML projects
+Some of my models, wich I have written from scratch in Python are solving the same task.

-Here I have collected some of my algorithms, written on Python from scratch:
+Here they are:

 - Soft Max Regression
 - KNN